-It’s a common cliché: the mailman arrives every morning and Rover starts viciously barking, snarling and lunging at the gate.
-The cliché is so common that mail men have started attending seminars on how to deal with the issue and carrying products to keep dogs away.
-The use of these products though seem to exacerbate the aggression.
-But what triggers this reaction in dogs and why do so many dogs (even the seemingly friendly breeds) seem to hate the mail man?
+It’s a common cliché: The mailman arrives every morning and Rover starts viciously barking, snarling, and lunging at the gate.
+The cliché is so common, in fact, that mailmen have started attending seminars on how to deal with the issue and carrying products to keep dogs away.
+But the use of these products only seems to exacerbate the aggression.
+But what triggers this reaction in dogs and why do so many dogs (even the seemingly friendly breeds) seem to hate the mailman?

 When dogs were domesticated, the dog’s protective nature was further appreciated.
 These dogs alerted people in villages about dangers such as predator animals or enemies.
 Nowadays, many dogs are still appreciated for their alarm barks.
 Yet, a more active role is often frowned upon due to its potential for liability.